 It’s what you do consistently that counts when it comes to continued good health, not what you do once.

-Drinks: Water, water and more water!
+- Drinks: Water, water and more water!
 Green tea.
-If you must have alcohol (wine’s laden with calories and being hungover means you’ll be less likely to workout or make healthy food choices) try vodka and fresh lemon or have one glass of red wine and really enjoy every sip.
+If you must have alcohol, don’t forget that wine’s laden with calories and being hungover means you’ll be less likely to workout or make healthy food choices.
+Try vodka and fresh lemon or have one glass of red wine and really enjoy every sip.

 Did you enjoy this?
 Here’s the brilliant Eve Kalinik’s prescription to stay happy and healthy.
 Perhaps you’d be interested in a top Pilates guru’s wellness tips?
 And here’s how to fall in love with exercise again.